96jhasuraj/LearnAI/README.md

 Would be recording what i did throughtout to come back later
 ***
-TODO:
+TODO when I get time:
 1. Quarto for blogging
 ~~2. pytorch's tutorial / documentation~~
 3. hugging face tutorial / documentation
 ~~4. get familiar with Kaggle , try titanic competition~~
 5. Lesson 6 & 7 -> road to TOP
 ***
-Week 4 :
+TODO :
-1. going through the "deeplearning for coders" part2
+1. videos : "deeplearning for coders" part2
-2. start the book deeplearning for coders
+2. Book : Deep Learning for Coders with fastai and PyTorch
+3. Book : PyTorch Pocket Reference
+4. DL for coders Lesson 6 & 7 : Road to TOP -> start participating in Kaggle competitions
+***
+Current Week Plan :
+PyTorch Pocket Reference
+DL for coders part 2 -> 3 videos
 ***
 Week 1-3 : going through the "deeplearning for coders" part1 + pytorch official tutorials
 * DL for coders part1